 Here’s what Russell Wilson had to say postgame:

-Thank you guys so much.
+Thank you guys.
 Go Hawks.